Rebels (album)

-Rebels is the first English-language studio album by Mexican pop group RBD, released on December 19, 2006.

-The album contains songs from the group's previous studio albums that were translated into English for the release, as well as new songs that were recorded exclusively for the album.
-Rebels falls into the genres of Latin pop and pop rock, with dance-pop and R&B stylings, which were new music styles for the group.
+Rebels is the fourth studio album by Mexican pop group RBD, released on 19 December 2006.
+It is their first and only English album.
+The album contains songs from the group's previous studio albums that were translated into English for the release, as well as new songs that were recorded exclusively for the project.
+Rebels falls into the genres of Latin pop and pop rock, with dance-pop, reggaeton and R&B stylings, which were new music styles for the group.

-To promote the album, only two official singles were released off the album.
-On September 22, 2006, the album's lead single was released, a ballad titled "Tu Amor", which was composed by Diane Warren.
+To promote the album, only two official singles were released.
+On 22 September the album's lead single, a cover of the ballad titled "Tu Amor", which was composed by Diane Warren, was released.
 With the song, the group won the Les Etoiles Cherie award in France for 'International Song of the Year' and a Mi TRL award for 'Best Music Video'.
 The album's second single was "Wanna Play", which was released only in the United States.
-The single did not have an accompanying music video.
-The third and last single to be released from the album was planned to be "Money Money", but the song only managed to be released as a promotional single in Spain on December 19, 2006.
+The song did not have an accompanying music video.
+The third and last single to be released from the album was planned to be "Money Money", but the song only managed to be released as a promotional single in Spain on 19 December.

-On March 21, 2007, a deluxe edition of the album, titled We Are RBD, was released only in Japan.
-The deluxe edition included two new cover tracks: "Let the Music Play" and "Gone" which was previously recorded by Kelly Clarkson for her 2004 album, Breakaway.
+On 21 March 2007 a deluxe edition of the album, titled We Are RBD, was released only in Japan.
+The deluxe edition included two new cover tracks: "Let the Music Play" and "Gone", which were originally recorded by Shannon and Kelly Clarkson, respectively.

 RBD member Christian Chávez mentioned that Rebels would be re-released in late 2007 or early 2008 and that the new version would contain new songs and a collaboration with the Black Eyed Peas on one of the tracks.
 The group's next single off the album was expected to be featured on this future re-release.
 Billboard magazine even published that the re-release would happen in early 2008 and it would feature three hip hop-influenced songs.
 When the group disbanded in 2009, nothing about the re-release was announced, so it is assumed to be canceled.

 Album information

-On November 21, 2006, RBD released their third Spanish language studio album, Celestial.
-Almost simultaneously, Rebels was released as RBD's first English-language album on December 19, 2006 in the United States; the jewel case booklet of previous album Celestial initially announced that the album would come out a bit later on December 26, 2006.
-The album leaked onto the Internet on December 9, 2006.
-The album had Pedro Damián as its executive producer and was recorded in California, New York City and Mexico City.
+On 21 November 2006, RBD released their third Spanish-language studio album, Celestial.
+Rebels was released as RBD's first English-language album on 19 December 2006, in the United States; the jewel case booklet of previous album Celestial initially announced that the album would come out on 26 December.
+The album leaked onto the Internet on 9 December.
+It had Pedro Damián as its executive producer and was recorded in California, New York City and Mexico City.

 The album contains eight songs which were originally from the group's former Spanish albums that were re-recorded in English: